ondras12345/AlarmClock/docs/test-checklist.md

         - Press 'stop' button - alarm should stop

     - [ ] Inhibit
-        - Enable the 'inhibit' function by holding the 'stop' button
+        - Enable the 'inhibit' function (GUI)
         - Do the 'Trigger' steps.
 The alarm shouldn't trigger

 - [ ] RTC